 Taylor recently started ‘Strength Coach Taylor podcasts’ deliberating on numerous hot topics within the health and fitness industry.
 He explores topics ranging from fat loss, to barefoot training to how to select the best personal trainer.
 You can check out his show and follow Taylor at STRENGTH COACH TAYLOR

 Owner/Director, BAH (Sociology), FIS, PTS, Precision Nutrition Level 1, ISSA Fitness Nutrition Specialist.

 “I believe the key to long-term health and fitness is to belong to an engaging fitness community.”

 Whitney began dancing at the age of two and it was dance that led her into her main passion in life – fitness.
 Throughout her dance career Whitney competed in National and International competitions, was a member and choreographer for the Queen’s University Dance Club and holds an international certification to teach Tap, Jazz/Modern and Ballet with the British Association of Teachers of Dancing.

 Her passion for dance led her to start teaching fitness classes when she was a teenager.
-She began teaching at Queen’s University and a variety of other local Kingston gyms teaching everything from dance, spinning and yes even step.
-Whitney went on to take a position after graduating from Queen’s as a program coordinator for the Queen’s Executive Development Center.
+She began teaching at Queen’s University and a variety of other local Kingston gyms.
+Whitney went on to take a position after graduating from Queen’s as a program coordinator for the Queen’s Executive Development Centre.
 In her 5 years, she helped create and develop the fitness and lifestyle program; presenting, teaching and coaching executives on the benefits of improving their health and fitness.